gardener/landscaper/docs/proposals/ExtenalConfiguration.md

 *Goals*:

-- Logically split external configuration into chunks
+- Split external configuration into semantically grouped chunks
   - not one file per key
   - not one big file
 - no additional tooling
 - chunks should be the same chunks in cluster (no magic processing during upload)

+*Agreement*:

+We agreed to implement Options 3 ([Add data to landscape config](#add-data-to-landscape-config)).
+It has satisfies most of our goals and gives a lot of freedom for easy community deployments as well as strictly versioned cooporate deployments.

 ## Options